Professional-Kate/tv-show-dom-project/README.md

+# Notes:

+Right now the only working screen size is 1720 x 1440.
+I will work on this more but as for now that is the only working resolution, sorry.

-# TV Show DOM Project
+## TV Show DOM Project

 A starting point for CYF's TV show DOM project